Go to the first, previous, next, last section, table of contents.

 Positional Parameters

-Positional parameter N may be referenced as ${N}.
+Positional parameter $N may be referenced as ${N}.

 Special Parameters

-That is, $* is equivalent to "$1c$2c...", where c is the first character of the value of the IFS variable.
+That is, $* is equivalent to "$1c$2c…", where c is the first character of IFS.

 If IFS is unset, the parameters are separated by spaces.